daffainfo/ctf-writeup/WolvCTF 2023/important_notes/README.md

 > idk im blanking on any lore for this challenge

 ## About the Challenge
-We have been given a zip file (You can download the file [here](important_notes.zip)), if we unzip the file we got 7 text files
+We were given a zip file (You can download the file [here](important_notes.zip)), if we unzip the file we got 7 text files

 ![preview](images/preview.png)